Alec-Stashevsky/blocklength/cran-comments.md

 ### Local Machine

-There were no ERRORs, WARNINGs or NOTEs
+No ERRORs, WARNINGs or NOTEs

 ### Win-builder

-No ERRORs or WARNINGs
+No ERRORs or WARNINGs or NOTEs

 ### R-hub